 Carnegie

-Hattie Carniegie was an immigrant to the U.S. from Austria.
+Hattie Carnegie was an immigrant to the U.S. from Austria.
 Her jewelry designs feature Swarovski crystals, gold mesh, florals, and animals.
 The Carnegie logo is stamped on pieces made both by her company and those commissioned outside her company; the logos may simply be her name, her initials, or even Miss Hattie.
-The costume pieces aren't super valuable, but they are still worth something.
+These costume pieces tend to sell for hundreds if they're interesting and in good condition, and some are super valuable.
 A set of three sea-based pins was sold at LiveAuctioneers for $200.

 Coco Chanel

 Coco Chanel's 1920s creation of statement jewelry and accessories that were more artful than expensive kicked off the fashion jewelry craze.
 Coco Chanel costume jewelry is a classic brand iconified by gorgeous brooches and, in later years, gold-plated and faux pearl pieces.
 Vintage Chanel pieces sell for several hundreds of dollars, especially necklaces.
-Look for the backwards and fowards"C" letters with overlapping backs to identify a Chanel piece.
+Look for the backward and forward "C" letters with overlapping backs to identify a Chanel piece.

 Coro

-Emmanuel Cohn (Co) and Carl Rosenburger (ro) started Coro, although they employed designers to create the jewelry.
+Emmanuel Cohn (Co) and Carl Rosenberger (ro) started Coro, although they employed designers to create the jewelry.
 The company went through several name changes, from Coro to Corocraft to Vendome, and most pieces were marked with Coro.
-Vendome pieces are considered better than the rest.
+Vendome pieces are considered better than the rest, although they can all be valuable.
 The line is famous for the Duettes pin, figures, and patriotic pins, among other more common designs.
-If you find a rare piece, then it may be worth one to two hundred dollars.
+If you find a rare piece, then it may be worth hundreds.

 Dior